brooth/far.vim/README.md

 ![ScreenShot 2020-02-02 01 59 19 2020-02-02 02_03_50](https://user-images.githubusercontent.com/30200581/73597060-3155b200-4563-11ea-82cc-2888a44b98aa.gif)

 #### :Farr [params]
-Interative `Far`.
+Interactive `Far`.
 Shows searching modes in the status bar (regex, case sensitive, word boundary, replace).
 Modes can be toggled by the key mapping it prompted.
-Allows to enter {pattern}, {replace-with} and {file-mask} one after the other.
+Allows to enter {pattern}, {replace-with}, and {file-mask} one after the other.

 #### :Farf [params]
-Interative `F`.
+Interactive `F`.
 The interaction is similar to `Farr`.

-### Commands in the searching result window
+### Commands in the search result window

 #### :Fardo [params]
 Runs the replacement task.
 The shortcut for it is `s` (substitute).

 #### :Farundo [params]
 Undo the recurrent replacement.
 The shortcut for it is `u` (undo).
-It is available when set `let g:far#enable_undo=1`.
+It is available when setting `let g:far#enable_undo=1`.

 #### :Refar [params]
 Change `Far`/`F`/`Farr`/`Farf` params.